 Add your recipients by clicking on the Create List field on the left side of your screen and typing them in.
 If you have a Salesforce integration - send the survey emails to a list built with a Salesforce report.
-If you're a Campaign Monitor customer, send a survey to your campaign list from Campaign Monitor.

 Add each recipient on a new line, including any information you might want to track, or use to personalize your email.
 This merge field information helps you personalize your emails and track responses when they start rolling in.